IsaacSchemm/Pandacap/README.md

     * See the owner's ActivityPub follows, followers, and favorites
 * Make the owner's DeviantArt submissions, journals, and status updates available to ActivityPub servers such as Pixelfed and Mastodon

-Things it does not do, but which could be added:
+Things which might be added:

 * Allow the owner to follow RSS/Atom feeds
 * Allow the owner to see posts boosted by their ActivityPub follows (on a separate page)

+Things which will probably not be added:

 * Allow the owner to create ActivityPub posts that do not map to a DeviantArt post
-* Allow the owner to reply to an ActivityPub post, or mention an ActivityPub user in a post (you can reply from another ActivityPub account instead)
+* Allow the owner to reply to an ActivityPub post, or mention an ActivityPub user in a post
+* Expose ActivityPub likes and boosts to other users
 * Expose ActivityFed "comments" (replies) to other users
-* Present a single public page that includes the owner's ActivityPub favorites alongside their DeviantArt favorites

 Things it does not do, **by design**: